Moken: Underwater sight

 For most of the human population, unaided vision underwater is very poor because the eye's cornea fails to focus light onto the retina.
 In the air, the cornea accomplishes two thirds of the focussing of light; this is missing when underwater, yielding blur.
 Moken children, however, are able to see underwater while freediving to collect clams, sea cucumbers, and more.
 Anna Gislén and colleagues showed that the children see better underwater than European children: their "spatial resolution ... [is] more than twice as good".

 The researchers showed that the Moken children have the ability to constrict their pupils when underwater and the ability to increase the power of their eyes' lenses to the maximum when underwater.
 Decreasing the size of the pupil improves the eye's depth of field, reducing blur; increasing the power of the eyes' lenses also reduces blur.

-The researchers ruled out other possible explanations for the Moken children's underwater abilities: They had not, at some state of their evolutionary history, traded off focussing power from the corneas to their eyes' lenses.
+The researchers ruled out other possible explanations for the Moken children's underwater abilities: They had not, at some state of their evolutionary history, traded off focusing power from the corneas to their eyes' lenses.
 Their eyes are not shortsighted.
 Their ability to alter the power of their lenses is not superior.
 Later, Gislén and others trained European children to see better underwater, for example by crossing their eyes, which increases the power of their lenses and reduces the diameter of their pupils.
 They found that the European children could then see as well underwater as the Moken children.

-Governmental control

-The Burmese and Thai governments have made attempts at assimilating the people into their own culture, but these efforts have met with limited success.
-Thai Moken have been permanently settled in villages located in the Surin Islands (Mu Ko Surin National Park), in Phuket Province, on the northwestern coast of Phuket Island, and on the nearby Phi Phi Islands of Krabi Province.